-The Mimolette is the bright orange cheese, and it was one of my favorites from the Cheese and Cocktails event.
+Mimolette is a bright orange cheese, and it is a favorite of mine when it shows up on fancy cheese boards.
 It has a hard, crusty rind that is the result of little cheese mites that are introduced to the cheese.
 What won't the French think of to make their amazing cheeses??
-Mimolette has an amazing Parmesan-like nutty flavor.

 Mimolette Stuffed Mushrooms

 - 1 lb baby bella mushrooms - , cleaned, dried, stems removed

 - 3 oz Mimolette cheese - , shredded (about 1 cup)

 - 1 garlic clove - , minced